CambridgeEngineering/PartIB-Computing-Device-Programming/debugging.rst

 ^^^^^^^^^^^^^^^^^^^^

 There is a lot more information online on this topic.
-You'll find a few ideas there:
+You will find a few more ideas there:

 https://os.mbed.com/handbook/Debugging